-Four out of five milestones of the first year have been reached and the deliverables delivered in time.
-"Milestone M4.
-"Omnitraps & IMS P.O.s sent to suppliers" will be finalized in February 2020.
+All milestones of the first year have been reached and the deliverables delivered in time.
 The original plan of producing two identical omnitraps for the Q Exactive HF instrument series has been revised.
 Instead two platforms, one compatible with the Q Exactive HF and a separate omnitrap sub-platform compatible with the new Exploris 480 instrument series have been designed.
 This latter sub-platform will exploit the enhanced sensitivity and mass resolution capabilities of this newest version of the orbitrap mass analyzer.